Updated December 2024: added more digital & (finally) film photo samples!

 Score: 7/10

-Obviously, I might be a bit biased in my opinion, but I think you might be addicted if you try this lens.
-If you are into street photography and comfortable handling manual lenses, get this lens if you happen to see it being sold in the wild.
+Obviously, I might be a bit biased, but I think you might be addicted if you try this lens.
+If you are into street photography and comfortable handling manual lenses, get this lens if you see it being sold in the wild.
 Here in Japan, the price hovers around 5000 yen and below for Super-Takumar and Super-Multi-Coated Takumar (the more recent SMC Takumar might fetch a bit more).